untillpro/scm4j/scm4j-deployer-engine/README.md

   - `DP`-components are compared
 - If `portable folder` is specified it is implicitly used as a main repository (before all repos listed in `product list`)

+## Error Handline

+If error occurs during component deployment previously deployed components are stopped and undeployed (NEED_REBOOT is ignored), FAILED is returned

 # Self-upgrade

 org.scm4j.deployer.engine.Deployer